By the end of this section, you will be able to do the following:

-- Projectile motion is the motion of an object projected into the air, which moves under the influence of gravity.
+- Projectile motion is the motion of an object projected into the air and moving under the influence of gravity.

-- Projectile motion is the motion of an object projected into the air which moves independently of gravity.
+- Projectile motion is the motion of an object projected into the air and moving independently of gravity.

-- Projectile motion is the motion of an object projected vertically upward into the air which moves under the influence of gravity.
+- Projectile motion is the motion of an object projected vertically upward into the air and moving under the influence of gravity.

-- Projectile motion is the motion of an object projected horizontally into the air which moves independently of gravity.
+- Projectile motion is the motion of an object projected horizontally into the air and moving independently of gravity.

 What is the force experienced by a projectile after the initial force that launched it into the air in the absence of air resistance?